swinje/flutter_synology/README.md

 # flutter_synology
 Sample use of the Synology API in Flutter</br>
-https://app.quicktype.io/ has been of great help generating JSON parsers
+https://app.quicktype.io/ has been of great help generating JSON parsers</br>
+Link to the API document: https://global.download.synology.com/download/Document/Software/DeveloperGuide/Package/DownloadStation/All/enu/Synology_Download_Station_Web_API.pdf</br>
+App only supports local IP/DNS, did not implement QuickConnect.